OhFrancy/JaOS/README.md

 ```
 If this is your first time building the OS, it'll take some extra time to install the dependencies and build the toolchain.

-Now you're ready to run the OS, it currently uses **QEMU** to do so, simply run:
+Now you're ready to run the OS, it currently uses QEMU + OVMF to do so, simply run:
 ```
 make run
 ```